visual storytelling

 Airbnb on Facebook

-Airbnb on Facebook is a great example of visual storytelling through content marketing.
-Through the use of user-generated content, they communicate ideas and create genuine stories that resonate with their followers.
+Airbnb on Facebook is a great example of visual storytelling through content marketing materials.
+Using user-generated content, they communicate ideas and create genuine stories that resonate with their followers.

 By featuring photos and videos from travelers who have stayed in Airbnb accommodations, they bring to life the unique experiences each destination can offer while also creating a sense of community and connection between people from all walks of life.